The 15 most metal songs on movie soundtracks ever

 You’ve probably never heard of Tim Hunter’s lingering crime-drama River’s Edge.
 Hell, you mightn’t even have heard of seminal Atlantan thrashers Hallows Eve.
 That their chaotic contribution to this long-forgotten soundtrack stands shoulder-to-shoulder with (and arguably outshines) the four(!)
 Slayer tracks on the accompanying LP should really tell you something, though.
 An independent production starring heavyweights like Keanu Reeves, Dennis Hopper and Crispin Glover dealing with a group of Californian teenagers processing the murder of a good friend and the harrowing disposal of her body, Lethal Tendencies doesn’t capture much of the movie’s subtlety.
 It does, however, perfectly evoke the emotional tumult churning beneath the surface.

 While not strictly metal, any metalhead who can hear the famous strains of Ennio Morricone’s 1966 masterpiece without feeling a prickle run up their spine should really check their pulse.
-Metallica’s go-to opening music since 1983 (even eventually covered by the thrash titans), Ennio Morricone’s iconic soundtrack to the final shoot-out of Sergio Leone’s even-more-iconic Dollars Trilogy has found itself ingrained into metal folklore.
-Beyond that, the soaring strings and Edda Dell’Orso’s almost siren-like vocals – like much of Morricone’s work – set a level of invention, drama and grandeur that transcended traditional classical boundaries, erring closer to the musical excesses a plethora of rock bands [From Radiohead to Muse to Massive Attack] have explored since.
+Metallica’s go-to opening music since 1983 (even eventually covered by the thrash titans), his iconic soundtrack to the final shoot-out of Sergio Leone’s even-more-iconic Dollars Trilogy has found itself ingrained into metal folklore.
+Beyond that, the soaring strings and Edda Dell’Orso’s almost siren-like vocals – like much of Ennio’s work – set a level of invention, drama and grandeur that transcended traditional classical boundaries, erring closer to the musical excesses a plethora of rock bands (from Radiohead to Muse to Massive Attack) have explored since.

-In retrospect, bringing together two of the early-noughties’ favourite sources of parental outrage seems like an absolute no-brainer.
-An ultraviolent soundtrack to the ultraviolent cinematic adaptation of the ultraviolent videogame, My Plague ticked a hell of a lot of boxes for the moral-outrage brigade.
+In retrospect, bringing together two of the early-’00s favourite sources of parental outrage seems like an absolute no-brainer.
+An ultraviolent soundtrack to the ultraviolent cinematic adaptation of the ultraviolent videogame, Slipknot’s My Plague ticked a hell of a lot of boxes for the moral outrage brigade.
 Even still, watching back the iconic music video which intercuts shots from the Milla Jovovich-starring action-horror extravaganza with footage from the Iowans’ chaotic 2002 performance at the London Arena makes for a thrillingly skin-crawling reminder of the frenzied madness that seemed to surround The ’Knot at the time.
-Special mention should go, too, here to the inspired use of Disturbed’s Down With The Sickness in Zack Snyder’s 2004 Dawn Of The Dead remake a few years later.
+Special mention should also go to the inspired use of Disturbed’s Down With The Sickness in Zack Snyder’s 2004 Dawn Of The Dead remake a few years later.

 The king of metal soundtrack albums.
-The Judgement Night OST actually managed the rare feat of completely overshadowing the movie for which it was commissioned.
+The Judgment Night OST actually managed the rare feat of completely overshadowing the movie for which it was commissioned.
 Built around the concept of pairing hip-hop artists and heavy rock bands, it features Helmet & House Of Pain tearing up Just Another Victim, Biohazard & Onyx detonating the movie’s title-track and Therapy? & Fatal delivering the righteous fury of Come And Die.
-It takes this collaboration between Ice‑T (of Body Count infamy) and Slayer, mashing-up three tracks by legendary Scottish punks The Exploited, to really capture the darkness and chaos of the Emilio Estevez/Cuba Gooding Jr – starring action-thriller.
+It takes this collaboration between Ice‑T and Slayer, mashing up three tracks by legendary Scottish punks The Exploited, to really capture the darkness and chaos of the Emilio Estevez/Cuba Gooding Jr – starring action-thriller.